professional-practice/Transcription-Browser-Extension/README.md

 Do note: For a free trial number, the redirected number must first be authenticated, this can be added under **Verified Caller ID**

+4. In the code be sure to update the Twilio phone number to the new number in which you have purchased
-4. Navigate to **Phone Calls - Active Numbers** and select your number
+5. Navigate to **Phone Calls - Active Numbers** and select your number
-5. Under **A Call Comes In**, change this to a TwiML Bin and select your newly created Bin
+6. Under **A Call Comes In**, change this to a TwiML Bin and select your newly created Bin
-6. You should now see call recordings once finished under **Monitor - Logs - Call recordings**
+7. You should now see call recordings once finished under **Monitor - Logs - Call recordings**
-7. Download the call of your choosing in either .wav or .mp3 and upload to the browser extension!
+8. Download the call of your choosing in either .wav or .mp3 and upload to the browser extension!